 - Vegan sour cream.
 You could make your own with this recipe from Cookie + Kate.
 Or find great store-bought options.

 - Hot sauce.
 Drizzle these cakes with your favorite store-bought or this 15-minutes homemade hot sauce.

 - Quick Pickles.
 These cakes go well with all kinds of pickled vegetables.
 Make a jar of your favorite veggies using our guide to all kinds of quick pickling.

-Here are some our favorite vegan and gluten-free entree recipes to accompany your zucchini fritters and lemon cashew cream:
+Here are some our favorite vegan and gluten-free entree recipes to accompany your zucchini fritters:

 - Spicy Black Bean Cauliflower Tacos

 - Vegan Ceviche